seanhig/flink-stack/README.md

 > Scaling the `taskmanager` can be done with `docker-compose scale taskmanager=3`.
 Each taskmanager is configured to support 100 job slots.

-See the [Streaming ETL](eg/streaming-etl/) example to get started with the `flink-stack`.
+See the [Streaming ETL to Iceberg](eg/streaming-etl-to-iceberg/) example to see what the `flink-stack` can do.

-Happy flinking.
+Happy flinking!

 ## Additional Components
 The stack also includes `Minio` to simulate `AWS S3` locally.
 View the Minio web interface at `http://localhost:9000`.

 ## Jar Usage and Build Notes